 The overarching design concept revolves around the creation of a blended community space.
-Entitled “Tribe Hype”, this was poised to be a workplace for the BD tribe to come together, and strike cohesions with one common language.
-The design team was fully focused on enabling a platform that fully supports work, collaboration and drives innovation.
+Entitled “Tribe Hype”, this was poised to be a workplace for the BD tribe to come together, strike cohesions with one common language.
+The design team was fully focused on enabling a platform that fully supports work, collaboration and drive innovation.

-Being on a large floorplate, it was essential to grasp strongly a unified theme to tie in the different spaces whilst creating a myriad of journey experiences.
+Being on a large floorplate, it was imperative to grasp strongly a unified theme to tie in the different spaces whilst creating a myriad of journey experiences.
 Noting the unique courtyard space at the core of the building, the designers made sure they capitalised on this to allow natural light to gently permeate indoors.
 To allow this, built rooms were placed away from the perimeter window as much as possible.

 The layout was executed in a weave pattern to allow easier placement of the built rooms and offer a different facing direction for each workstation clusters.
-This also created slightly smaller open office clusters which work for BD to address sound and noise concerns that come with a totally open office.
-To further enhance acoustics elements, phone booths were placed in close proximities to work clusters where employees could easily pop in for phone calls without disturbing their team mates.
+This also created slightly smaller open office clusters which works for BD to address sound and noise concerns that come with a totally open office.
+To further enhance acoustics elements, phone booths were place in close proximities to work clusters where employees easily pop in for phone calls without disturbing their team mates.
 For the open discussion areas, sound absorption materials were incorporated to isolate and prevent sound travel.
 To contain sound in enclosed meeting rooms, all rooms were built with full height partitions to slab with double glazing partitions.
 These glazing systems will still offer transparency and allow natural light to enter.

 A hybrid of bench and 120 degree workstations were applied, giving users a variety of settings and also creating a more interesting landscape.
 Lockers are provided for users and a unique addition to the lockers is the ‘carrier’.
 This accessory allows each user to lug their daily essentials to their respective desk and easily bring it back to the lockers at the end of the day.